roht2103/calculator/README.md

 To run the calculator app locally on your machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/roht2103/calculator.git`
-2. Navigate to the project directory: `cd calculator-app`
+2. Navigate to the project directory: `cd calculator`
 3. Open the `index.html` file in your web browser.

 ## Usage